AssetMark | Blog

 1. Peace of Mind

-After spending decades building your business and guiding your clients, knowing that your legacy of service will be preserved, your clients will be taken care of, and you have a well-thought-out plan to monetize your book of business allows you to focus on your client engagement and business-building efforts.
+Create a plan that ensures your clients will be taken care of and you can monetize your book of business.
+A solid strategy empowers your focus on client engagement and business-building efforts.
 Also, employees feel more confident remaining at a firm with a clear succession plan.

-Whether you are recruiting new advisors to your firm or engaging client prospects, people are more comfortable doing business with a practice that has an eye toward the future.
 Younger financial advisors will want to join a firm where they have the possibility of buying equity or assuming a role in succession.
 Clients want continuity in their wealth management planning.
 And should you wish to acquire other firms prior to executing your plan, the existence of your succession plan is a plus for sellers.

-3. A Succession Plan Gives You an Opportunity to Prepare Next Generation Advisors
+3. Prepare the Next Generation of Advisors

 3 Considerations When Creating a Succession Strategy for Your Financial Advisor Practice